 - b.
 Participant Direction Opportunities.
 Specify the participant direction opportunities that are available in the waiver.
 Select one: - Participant: Employer Authority.
 As specified in Appendix E-2, Item a, the participant (or the participant's representative) has decision-making authority over workers who provide waiver services.
 The participant may function as the common law employer or the co-employer of workers.
-Supports and protections are available for participants who exercise this authority. - Participant: Budget Authority.
-As specified in Appendix E-2, Item b, the participant (or the participant's representative) has decision-making authority over a budget for waiver services.
-Supports and protections are available for participants who have authority over a budget. - Both Authorities.
-The waiver provides for both participant direction opportunities as specified in Appendix E-2.
-Supports and protections are available for participants who exercise these authorities. - c.
-Availability of Participant Direction by Type of Living Arrangement.
-Check each that applies: - Participant direction opportunities are available to participants who live in their own private residence or the home of a family member. - □ Participant direction opportunities are available to individuals who reside in other living arrangements where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor. - The participant direction opportunities are available to persons in the following other living arrangements

-Specify these living arrangements:

-- d.
-Election of Participant Direction.
-Election of participant direction is subject to the following policy (select one): - \bigcirc Waiver is designed to support only individuals who want to direct their services. - The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
-Alternate service delivery methods are available for participants who decide not to direct their services. - The waiver is designed to offer participants (or their representatives) the opportunity to direct some or all of their services, subject to the following criteria specified by the State.
-Alternate service delivery methods are available for participants who decide not to direct their services or do not meet the criteria.
+Supports and protections are available for participants who exercise this authority.
+0 Participant: Budget Authority.
+As specified in Appendix E-2, Item b , the participant (or the participant's representative) has decision-making authority over a budget for waiver services.
+Supports and protections are available for participants who have authority over a budget. • Both Authorities.
+The waiver provides for both participant direction opportunities as specified in Appendix E-2 .
+Supports and protections are available for participants who exercise these authorities. c.
+Ava ilability of Participant Direction by Type of Living Arrangement.
+Check each that applies: ✓ Participant direction opportunities are available to participants who live in their own private residence or the home of a family member.
+Participant direction opportunities are available to individuals who reside in other living arrangements where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor.
+The participant direction opportunities are available to persons in the following other living arrangements Specify these living arrangements: \$ ppendi x E: Participant Direction of Services E-1: Overview (3 of 13) d.
+Elec tion of Participant Direction.
+Election of participant direction is subject to the following policy (select one): ○ Waiver is designed to support only individuals who want to direct their services.
+O The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
+Alternate service delivery methods are available for participants who criteria.